What is Partner Tech Stack in Channel Partner Mgmt?

 - Recruit: Tools help identify ideal partners.

-- Onboard: It automates onboarding processes.
+- Onboard: The stack automates onboarding processes.

 - Enable: The stack delivers partner enablement resources.

-- Market: It supports through-channel marketing efforts.
+- Market: The stack supports through-channel marketing efforts.

 8. Conclusion